 It is important that you select and study courses relevant to your UCA degree for your semester abroad to count towards your UCA degree.
 It is your responsibility to research the course and units on offer at your host institution.
 Together with your academic lead, you should select the courses you wish to study, ensuring these are compatible with your UCA degree and the credits that you earn can be counted towards your UCA degree before you apply to your host Institution.
 These courses must be taught in English unless you meet the language requirements for host university and your request to study in another language is approved by your Programme Director.

-However, your exchange will only be awarded a “pass” or “fail” grade due to the difficulty of translating the grades used in different education systems.
+However, your exchange will only be awarded a “pass” or “fail” grade due to the difficulty translating the grades used in different education systems.
 This means that the exchange will not count towards your final classification.

-For more information about the Turing Scheme, visit www.turing-scheme.org.uk
+For more information about the Turing Scheme, visit https://www.gov.uk/guidance/turing-scheme-apply-for-funding-for-international-placements

 Your accommodation options will be different depending on which university you are going to.
 Your host university can provide specific information on the halls of residence, affiliated halls and private accommodation.
 Many have accommodation information on their websites, and dedicated accommodation teams to support you.